Prior-guided Fusion of Multimodal Features for Change Detection from Optical-SAR Images: Experiments

 Qualitative visualizations (see Fig. \ref{fig11}) provide intuitive attribution for these improvements.
 Without prior guidance, feature response maps exhibit weak contrast between changed and unchanged regions, with weak activation in changed areas, making it difficult for the model to accurately localize change boundaries.
 After integrating PGFFM (particularly with SAM2 as the prior), activation intensity in true change regions is significantly enhanced, while activation in unchanged background regions is effectively suppressed, improving inter-class separability.
 The visual evidence demonstrates that PGFFM does not simply amplify all features but adaptively enhances discriminative features related to change semantics based on the prior, guiding the model to focus on essential differences.

-Moreover, we integrated the Prior-Guided Feature Fusion Module (PGFFM) into three structurally distinct models, i.e., GSTM-SCD, Damageformer and SiamCRNN, to evaluate its robust generalization capability.
-Experimental results on the BRIGHT and Delta-SN6 datasets demonstrate consistent performance improvements across all three models with PGFFM for most evaluation metrics.
-Specifically, the average mean Intersection-over-Union (mIoU) increased by approximately 1.15$\%$ on the BRIGHT dataset and 1.84$\%$ on the Delta-SN6 dataset.
-These findings confirm that PGFFM serves as a universal cross-modal feature fusion module.
-By injecting semantic priors, it adaptively guides and optimizes feature fusion across different models, leading to stable improvements in change region detection and classification accuracy.
+To evaluate the applicability of PGFFM across different architectures, we integrated it into three structurally distinct models: GSTM-SCD, DamageFormer, and SiamCRNN.
+As shown in Table \ref{pgffm_comparison}, PGFFM yields consistent improvements across all three models on both datasets, with average mIoU gains of approximately 1.15$\%$ on BRIGHT and 1.84$\%$ on Delta-SN6.
+These results demonstrate that PGFFM serves as a plug-and-play cross-modal fusion module that adaptively optimizes feature fusion by injecting semantic priors.